These gift ideas can help an insomniac get more sleep, which is a game changer for both their physical and mental well-being.

 As once filled with a mixture of water and the essential oils of your choice, it will spray out a mist of goodness at regular intervals to keep the bedroom smelling lovely.

 And this has been found to help improve sleep quality and limit the amount of disrupted sleep that people experience.

-So why not get them one of these for their bedroom, such as the Homasay cool mist humidifier and diffuser.
+So why not get them one of these for their bedroom, such as the Everlasting Comfort cool mist humidifier.

 As this one does a top job of circulating the aromas, and has a sleep friendly silent operation at night, so it won't disturb or wake them.